gwu-libraries/omeka-home/README.md

 Configuration:

-Moves files to a directory in root called "portal"
+Move files to a directory in root called "portal"

 Set .htaccess to redirect root traffic to /portal/index.php
 ```